hyriver/pygeohydro/README.rst

 Hydrodata is a python library designed to aid in NHDPlus watershed analysis.
 Hydrodata is capable of downloading, preprocessing, and visualizing climatological, hydrological, and geographical datasets pertaining to a given watershed.
-Supported datasets include: Daymet climate, USGS streamflow, and NLCD land use, land cover data with further additions planned.
+Supported datasets include: Daymet climate, USGS streamflow, and NLCD data with further additions planned.

 * Documentation: https://hydrodata.readthedocs.io